Injury Claims Against the Government

 Filing an Injury Claim Against the Government?
 Call an Attorney First

-The complexity of bringing a lawsuit against the government, including the need to comply with statutory requirements in filing a notice of claim for injury, make the assistance of an experienced attorney a valuable asset in any accident or injury case in which a government entity may be at fault.
-Don't go it alone.
+The complexity of bringing a lawsuit against the government (including the need to comply with statutory requirements in filing a notice of claim for injury) make the assistance of an experienced attorney a valuable asset in any accident or injury case in which a government entity may be at fault.
+Fortunately, you don't have to navigate that process alone.
 Contact an experienced injury attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.